sreeharsha-rav/java-programs/jdbc_demo/README.md

 ## Getting Started

 1. Clone this repository to your local machine.
+Go to the project directory.
 2. Open the project in your favorite Java IDE.
 3. Update the database connection details in the `MyConnection.Java` file.
 4. Run the `Main.java` file to execute the demo.